Sudan says 87 killed when troops broke up protest, critics say too low

 “The findings of this committee represent a shock to the Sudanese street and the regional and international communities,” said Ismail al-Taj, a leader in the Sudanese Professionals’ Association (SPA), part of the opposition coalition.

-“Reality says that there are closer to 130 martyrs,” Taj said, adding that the committee had relied on Health Ministry records, which he said were inaccurate.
+“Reality says that there are closer to 130 martyrs,” Taj said, adding that the committee relied on Health Ministry records, which he said were inaccurate.

 But he said the committee’s assessment would not affect the political process.